SharePoint/sp-dev-docs/docs/general-development/how-to-set-values-of-ranges.md

 ---

-# How to: Set Values of Ranges
+# Set values of ranges

 Excel Web Services exposes four methods for setting values into an Excel workbook: **SetCell**, **SetCellA1**, **SetRange**, and **SetRangeA1**.